 Another thing I was going to do once back in Yogyakarta was to go see a waterfall, but Jumog was conveniently located close to Candi Cetho.
-Chances are I’ll still still a another waterfall or two before leaving Java, and probably another temple also, but if I don’t I won’t be upset.
+Chances are I’ll still see another waterfall or two before leaving Java, and probably another temple also, but if I don’t I won’t be upset.

 7. Pura Mangkunegaran

 The next day we went to Pura Mangkunegaran.
 I was going to write a full post about this but essentially it was the same deal as the Keraton Sultan Palace in Yogyakarta.
 Perhaps a little smaller and much less tourists.
 It was good to have Ria there as she told me a lot of stuff about the place.
 The prince of Solo actually lives there.
 No-one seems to know where the king is.

 Entry is 20,000IDR.

 8. Pasar Gede

 The last thing on this list of cool things to do in Solo is Pasar Gede.
 I had moved hotels that day and Pasar Gede was just down the road.
 It is probably the better known market in Solo as it is in the city center.
 Lots of fresh food and also some clothes and stuff.
 Mainly fresh food.

 From Yogyakarta you can catch a train.
 Here are the departing times: